Protect Internal Communicators from Burnout with Strategic Support Planning

 It’s always a best practice to provide a retrospective of your work with business partners.
 Obtaining their feedback within this process is also vital to ensuring your impact as an IC professional.
 The end of the calendar or fiscal year is a great time to review the service delivery plan and amend it as needed.
 With Cerkl Broadcast, you can create custom dashboards and automatically share analytics and insights with all your business partners.
 Pick a timeframe and see how their communications performed.
 No more cutting and pasting graphs into a presentation deck.
 Cerkl does the work for you.

-Arming you with an example of a Service Delivery Plan
+Arming you with an Example of an Internal Communications Service Delivery Plan

 By now, I know you want to see what a plan like this looks like.
 I’ve shared a simplified version here that can be customized.
 This one is specific to HR, but you can tailor your plan to any other line of business or BU.